TomerFi/alpine_cloud9_docker/README.md

 **NOT MAINTAINED!**

-I'm no longer maintaining this repository!</br>
+I'm no longer maintaining this repository!

-This solution was replaced by [tomerfi/c9sdk_docker](https://github.com/TomerFi/c9sdk_docker).
+This project has has been deprecated for [tomerfi/c9sdk_docker](https://github.com/TomerFi/c9sdk_docker).

 You can still use the files :point_up:, if you want.</br>
 These :point_down: are the instructions.